glpaparelli/competitive-programming/notes/cp-notes.md

 Thus `sum(i)` takes time proportional to the height of the tree, resulting in a time complexity of $\Theta(\log n)$.

 Let's consider the case `sum(7)` more carefully.
-We start at node 7 and move to its parent (node 6), its grandparent (node 4), and stop at its great-grandparent (the dummy root 0), summing their values along the way.
+We start at node with index 7 and move to its parent (node with index 6), its grandparent (node with index 4), and stop at its great-grandparent (the dummy root 0), summing their values along the way.
 This works because the ranges of these nodes ($[1,4], [5,6], [7,7]$) collectively cover the queried range $[1,7]$.

 Answering a `sum` query is straightforward **if we are allowed to store the tree's structure.**